Investors

 Renewable energy

 The market for additive manufacturing is currently experiencing increased demand from the energy sector.
-The increase is primarily driven by the development of fossil-free energy, a trend expected to continue the coming years.
+The increase is primarily driven by the development of fossil-free energy, a trend expected to continue in the coming years.
 A driving force behind the demand is the energy sector’s need for heat- and radiation-resistant applications.
 Additive manufacturing enables geometries that could not previously be made from materials with properties suited for exposure to extreme temperatures.
 This is of great importance to the energy sector, which use advanced technologies and systems.
 Fusion is a technology currently undergoing significant development.
 Test reactors are being built, and tungsten has proven to be a highly interesting material due to its heat- and radiation-resistant properties.
-The expectations are that fusion will help address the Earth’s climate challenges, why large investments are made in several countries to validate the technology6.
+The expectations are that fusion will help address the Earth’s climate challenges, why large investments are made in several countries to validate the technology8.